unbxd/search-JS-library/docs/gettingStarted/ExploreDemoCode.md

 The latest unbxd search sdk is integrated with the same.
 The demo data is of fashion vertical.

+{: .important }
+> Note: We are using the Unbxd demo sitekey here.
+If you want to use your custom site details, go to [Integrate with your site](./integratewithyoursite)

 1. Create an account & sign in to [Sandbox Playground](https://codesandbox.io)(**Optional**, but **recommended**, so as to get unlimited free codesandboxes)
 2. Hit [demo code url](https://codesandbox.io/s/vanilla-sandbox-demo-ezmi0v) in browser.
 3. Click on the Fork Button